Mexico and U.S. reach deal to end tomato tariff dispute

 According to the Mexican government, there are some 1.5 million tomato growers in Mexico, and exports of the product to the United States are worth around $2 billion annually.

-Additional reporting by Sharay Angulo and David Alire Garcia in Mexico City and David Shephardson in Washington; Editing by Toby Chopra and David Gregorio
+Additional reporting by Sharay Angulo and David Alire Garcia in Mexico City and David Shephardson in Washington; Editing by David Gregorio and Nick Zieminski